kabirshhaikh/Leetcode/README.md

 -> Find the first index of the first occurence in a string - leetcode easy problem -> Find the distance value between two arrays - leetcode easy problem -> Contains Duplicate2 - leetcode easy problem
+-> Subtract the product and sum of digits of an integer - leetcode easy problem